What is an Environment Sphere?

 The environment sphere is not meant to be viewed from outside.
 What this means is that the polygons of the sphere are facing inwards, directly the opposite to most spheres you've encountered before.
 Do not shrink this sphere and try to use it as a ball of some sort.
 It will look very strange.

-The environment sphere is designed to support the direct use of photographs in spherical panoramic format.
+The environment sphere is designed to support the direct use of photographs in equirectangular spherical panoramic format.
 A spherical panorama records the scene around the photographer in every possible direction - 360 degrees horizontally and 180 degrees vertically.
 The particular UV mapping style called equirectangular is very common and you should be able to find lots of tools that can make this format, and lots of images that already are in this format.

 Sometimes you don't want or need the bottom half of the image.
 For these cases, use the EnvHemisphere prop.
 This is the same but only includes the upper half of the sphere.